|

 tuition for some programs across the province will

+alleviate some of these challenges.
 The face of administrative services for

 students is changing at McGill.
 Among many projects, the